 If it costs more than $5,000 to organize your business, you can deduct the rest over the next 15 years.

-Any expenses you pay before your company’s official start date count as start-up costs, even though they’d count as regular business expenses if you paid them on day one.
+Expenses you pay before your company’s official start date count as start-up costs.
+That’s true even though they’d count as regular business expenses if you paid them on day one.

 So what kinds of expenses would that include?
 Anything you spend while you’re figuring out if, how, where, and when you’re going to start the business counts (like market research or realtor fees).
-Add to that any costs you incur to actually get your business up and running (everything from Wi-Fi to envelopes to permits).
+Add to that any costs you incur to actually get your business up and running, everything from Wi-Fi to envelopes to apps.

 Some common start-up costs include: